-[Class day & Period] 1st term: Thu 3rd, 2nd term: Wed 5th [Location] C1-173 [Credits] 2
+[Class day & Period] 1st term: Thu 3rd, 2nd term: Wed 5th [Location] 1st term: C1-173 2nd term: C1-192

-[Restriction] No Restriction [Lecture Form(s)] Exercise [Language] Japanese and English
+[Credits] 2 [Restriction] No Restriction [Lecture Form(s)] Exercise [Language] Japanese and English [Instructor] Related instructors,

-(Course Description ) The purpose of this seminar is to bring out the self-initiative, the planning ability, the creativity of students.
+Course Description The purpose of this seminar is to bring out the self-initiative, the planning ability, the creativity of students.
 From project and to practice, the students set up the goals of projects, go ahead with the projects by themselves, and finally make the presentations of project results.
 Specifically, about the internship activities in enterprises, the training activities in enterprises or universities at home and abroad, the planning and operation of collaborative projects with citizen, the student makes the perfect plannings including the purposes, the ways, the results and so on.
 For a final, the students do practice, they write the reports and make the presentations about the project results.